sutgeorge/Audio-Super-Resolution/README.md

 ### 7th stage

- - [X] Replace the normal convolutions with depthwise separable 1D convolutions as an experiment
+ - [X] Replace the last two upsampling blocks with 1D Inception modules as an experiment

 The values are the averages of the outputs for each test sample.
 These were computed with tf.keras.evaluate(...).